tresnaadin/project_cafe-aws/README.md

-# project_cafe-aws
+# LeBlanc Cafe project
-This is backup of recent Cafe Project for Amazon Web Service deployment
+This is recent Cafe Project that includes both Front End and Back End that deployed with help of Amazon Web Service EC2

+## Amazon EC2 (Amazon Elastic Cloud Compute)